-Sarah is a self-proclaimed whole food junkie, and has been consuming food this way for years.
+Sarah is a self-proclaimed whole food junkie and has been consuming food this way for years.
 You'd think her eating habits would ensure that she felt 100% all the time, but regardless of her diet, she often found herself bloated and puffy on seemingly casual days.

-For an extensive time, she thought certain foods might be exasperating her gut, so she tried eliminating quite a lot of suspects with no luck.
+For an extended time, she thought certain foods might be exasperating her gut, so she tried eliminating quite a lot of suspects with no luck.
 She even tried a variety of prep methods — mostly raw, mostly cooked, soaked nuts — but no matter what she did or eliminated, she constantly suffered uncomfortable days of bloating.

 Recently, she did a 14-day cleansing program and was feeling great the few couple of days.
 But, on day four, her stomach was bloated and bumpy again.
 So she contemplated hard about what she'd done differently on that day.
-Then she re called the container of raw carrots, celery and radishes she'd taken to work with her and how she'd eaten them while having fun around the office doing several different tasks.
+Then she recalled the container of raw carrots, celery and radishes she'd taken to work with her and how she'd eaten them while having fun around the office doing several different tasks.

 Then she realized: She had only chewed each bite of food a few times before swallowing.
-She was so busy doing other work that not only was not taking the time to enjoy the food, but wasn’t chewing it well also.
+She was so busy doing other work that not only was not taking the time to enjoy the food but wasn’t chewing it well also.
 She’s known about the fact of chewing food many, many times before swallowing and eating with mindfulness for a long time.
 But she didn’t realize how often she was doing just the complete opposite.

 Considering how much our food needs to be broken down for good digestion, it’s no wonder her stomach had become bloated.
 Can you imagine the work her digestive system was going through trying to break down big pieces of carrot and celery?
 From that day on, Sarah shifted her habits just a bit and has been happily bloat-free ever since.